pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 Installing and deploying Pega Platform using Helm charts – 90 minutes
 ---------------------------------------------------------------------

-In order to deploy Pega Platform using Helm, you must customize the “pega” helm chart that holds the specific settings for your deployment needs and then run a series of helm commands to complete the deployment.
+In order to deploy Pega Platform using Helm, you must customize the “pega” Helm chart that holds the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.

 An installation followed by a deployment will take about 90 minutes total, since it takes about an hour for Pega Platform to completely install in your postgres database.